isabelgk/norns-ugen-cross/README.md

 source code and compiles the UGen, copying it out into a `/bin` directory when it's finished.

-_The steps to build these Docker images are shown in `build.sh`._ You can run the script directly if you have bash available, or just run them yourself.
+_The steps to build these Docker images are shown in `build.sh`._ You can run the script directly if you have bash available, or just run the individual steps yourself.

 To install the UGens, first, ssh into your norns and make sure you have created a directory called `~/.local/share/SuperCollider/Extensions/MySaw`.
 You can then quit the session and return to